All Episodes

 We want people to be the greatest they can be.

-We don't want to hold anybody down, and we don't want to give anybody any excuses, and we don't want to make them victims of anything.
+And we don't want to make them victims of anything.

 We don't want to treat them like children.

-I mean, there are people out there like that, but but but not overall, but the liberals are out there trying to create as many of those people as they can.
+But the liberals are out there trying to create as many of those people as they can.

-Now the uh the oil price, the gasoline price, we had a great call in the last hour.
+Now, the oil price, the gasoline price, we had a great call in the last hour.

-Somebody has said, what we're not we're not cynical.
+Somebody has said, we're not cynical.

 We're outraged at the government because it's the government that's leading to high gasoline prices because we won't drill for our own oil.

-In the next 30 days, the U.S. Geological Survey will release a new report giving an accurate resource assessment of the Bakken that's B-A-K-K-E-N, Bakken Oil Formation that covers North Dakota and portions of South Dakota and Montana.
+In the next 30 days, the U.S. Geological Survey will release a new report giving an accurate resource assessment of the Bakken, that's B-A-K-K-E-N, Bakken oil formation that covers North Dakota and portions of South Dakota and Montana.

 With new horizontal drilling technology, it's believed that from 175 to 500 billion barrels of recoverable oil are held in this 200,000 square mile reserve that was initially discovered in 1951.

-The U.S. Geological Survey did an initial study back in 1999 that estimated 400 billion recoverable barrels were present, but with prices bottoming out at $10 a barrel back then the report was dismissed because of the higher cost of horizontal drilling techniques that would be needed.
+The U.S. Geological Survey did an initial study back in 1999 that estimated 400 billion recoverable barrels were present, but with prices bottoming out at $10 a barrel back then, the report was dismissed because of the higher cost of horizontal drilling techniques that would be needed.

 It was estimated at $20 to $40 a barrel.

-It was not until last year when EDG resources of Texas started a frenzy when they drilled a single well in partial North Dakota that's expected to yield 700,000 barrels of oil.
+It was not until last year when EDG Resources of Texas started a frenzy when they drilled a single well in partial North Dakota that's expected to yield 700,000 barrels of oil that real excitement and money started to flow into North Dakota.

 North Dakota's biggest lake holds big potential.

-Uh and this is from Minnesota Public Radio.
+And this is from Minnesota Public Radio.

 There's an oil boom in western North Dakota.